donoso-eth/off-chain/README.md

 );
 ```

-**RECAP**: so far we have created the contract that we want gelato to execute when the "off chain resolver" met certain conditions.
+**RECAP**: so far, we have created the contract that we want gelato to execute when the "off chain resolver" meets certain conditions.
 After that, we will have to create the off-chain resolver assembly module.

 ## Resolver module